lu4nm3/scala-lessons/src/main/scala/_0_basics/lesson0_4_classes_traits_objects.md

 }
 ```

-Scala gravitates more towards what is known as an **anemic domain model** where the domain itself is separated from the
+Scala gravitates more towards what is known as an **anemic domain model** where the domain itself (ie. the data objects)
-behaviors that operate on it.
-Modeling data is where case classes shine due to all of their unique properties listed
+is separated from the behaviors that operate on it.
+Modeling data is where case classes shine due to all of their unique
-above.
+properties listed above.

 With the example above, in Scala we would use case classes to represent just the account information: